rickrain/rickrain.github.io/_posts/2013-05-22-implementing-polyglot-persistence-part-1.md

 permalink: /:year/:month/:day/:title/
 ---

 _**NOTE: This post was recovered from archives and unfortunately some of the images were lost.
 I've restored as much as I can.
-However, due to the age of this post i won't be re-producing the missing images.**_
+However, due to the age of this post I won't be re-producing the missing images.**_

 In my previous post I talked about what polyglot persistence could look like.
 In this post I’ll start digging into some of the implementation details.
 I’ve decided to make this a series of posts, hence the “Part 1” suffix in the title.